gchochla/gchochla.github.io/_pages/about.md

 tl;dr

 I'm Yiorgos Chochlakis, 5th-year CS PhD student at USC with [Shrikanth Narayanan](https://sail.usc.edu/people/shri.php) in [SAIL](https://sail.usc.edu/).
-I work on complex subjective language tasks (i.e., problems where we can agree to disagree) and how LLMs perform on them.
+I work on complex subjective language tasks (i.e., problems where we can agree to disagree) and analyse how LLMs perform on them.

 ---